MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users/Microsoft.Graph.Users.md

 ### [Set-MgUserManagerByRef](Set-MgUserManagerByRef.md)
 The user or contact that is this user's manager.
 Read-only.
-(HTTP Methods: GET, PUT, DELETE.)
+(HTTP Methods: GET, PUT, DELETE.).
+Supports $expand.

 ### [Set-MgUserPhotoContent](Set-MgUserPhotoContent.md)
 The user's profile photo.
 Read-only.

 ### [Update-MgUser](Update-MgUser.md)
-Represents an Azure Active Directory user object.
+Update entity in users

 ### [Update-MgUserExtension](Update-MgUserExtension.md)
 The collection of open extensions defined for the user.